cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 -------------------------

 This strategy makes use of the ability of modules to support multiple directories in the ``MODULEPATH`` environment variable.
-Everytime a module is loaded on which other modules might depend, a new path is added to ``MODULEPATH`` containing the modulefiles which depend on the newly added module.
+Every time a module is loaded on which other modules might depend, a new path is added to ``MODULEPATH`` containing the modulefiles which depend on the newly added module.